anoopk-0/DevOps/06_Kubernete/basics/README.md

 ## Node Components

-Kubernetes architecture is designed to manage containerized applications across a cluster of nodes (servers).
-It provides a robust framework for automating deployment, scaling, and operations of application containers.
-Here’s an overview of Kubernetes architecture components:
+In Kubernetes (often abbreviated as k8s), a node refers to a single machine (physical or virtual) in a cluster that is part of the Kubernetes environment.
+Each node is responsible for running containerized applications managed by Kubernetes.
+Here’s a breakdown of what a node encompasses:

+1. **Components**: Each Kubernetes node runs several components to manage containers and communicate with the control plane (master node).
+These components include:
+   - **kubelet**: The primary agent that runs on each node and ensures containers are running in a Pod.
+   - **kube-proxy**: Maintains network rules on the node and performs connection forwarding.
+   - **Container runtime**: The software responsible for running containers, such as Docker, containerd, or CRI-O.

+2. **Capacity**: Nodes have computational resources such as CPU and memory, as well as storage resources, which are utilized by the containers they host.

+3. **Pods**: Nodes can host multiple Pods, which are the smallest deployable units of computing that Kubernetes manages.
+Each Pod can contain one or more containers that share resources and a networking namespace.

+4. **Networking**: Nodes are interconnected to form a cluster.
+They communicate with each other and with the control plane components.
+They also manage the networking for the Pods they host through services like kube-proxy.

-### Master Components:
+### Master Node Components:

+In Kubernetes (often abbreviated as k8s), there are several key components that work together to manage containerized applications across a cluster of nodes.
+These components can be categorized into two main groups: control plane components and node components.

+### Control Plane Components:

-1. `API Server`:
+1. **kube-apiserver**:
-   - The central control plane component that exposes the Kubernetes API.
-   - It is the front-end for Kubernetes and handles all operations on the cluster, such as deploying applications, scaling, and managing cluster resources.
+   - The API server is the front-end for Kubernetes.
+It exposes the Kubernetes API, which all other components and clients interact with to manage the cluster.

-2. `Scheduler`:
+2. **etcd**:
-   - Watches for newly created pods (a group of one or more containers) that have no assigned node, and selects a node for them to run on.
-   - Considers resource requirements, quality of service requirements, and policies such as affinity and anti-affinity specifications.
+   - etcd is a distributed key-value store that Kubernetes uses to store all of its cluster data (e.g., configuration data, state data, metadata).
+It is used as the primary data store for Kubernetes and is crucial for maintaining cluster state.

-3. `Controller Manager`:
+3. **kube-scheduler**:
-   - Runs controller processes that regulate the state of the cluster, such as node controller, replication controller, endpoints controller, and namespace controller.
-   - Watches for changes in the cluster state (through the API server) and ensures the current state matches the desired state.
+   - The scheduler is responsible for placing newly created Pods onto nodes in the cluster.
+It takes into account factors such as resource requirements, affinity/anti-affinity specifications, data locality, and other constraints when making scheduling decisions.

-4. `etcd`:
+4. **kube-controller-manager**:
-   - Consistent and highly-available key-value store used as Kubernetes' backing store for all cluster data (metadata).
-   - Stores configuration data that represents the state of the cluster and its configuration.
+   - The controller manager runs controller processes, which are responsible for managing the state of the cluster and responding to events (e.g., starting new Pods, scaling deployments).
+Examples of controllers include the Node Controller, Replication Controller, Endpoint Controller, and others.

+5. **cloud-controller-manager** (optional):
+   - This component runs controllers that interact with the underlying cloud provider's API to manage resources (e.g., load balancers, volumes).
+It abstracts the cloud-specific code away from the core Kubernetes components.

 ### Node Components:

-1. `Kubelet`:
+1. **kubelet**:
-   - An agent that runs on each node in the cluster.
-   - Ensures containers are running in a pod, reporting node health to the Kubernetes master.
-   - Interacts with the container runtime (like Docker, containerd) to manage containers on the node.
+   - The kubelet is an agent that runs on each node in the cluster.
+It is responsible for ensuring that containers are running in Pods as expected.
+It communicates with the control plane components to receive Pod specifications (via the API server) and manages the containers associated with those Pods on the node.

-2. `Kube-proxy`:
+2. **kube-proxy**:
-   - Maintains network rules on nodes.
-   - Implements part of the Kubernetes Service concept by maintaining network rules to allow network communication to your Pods from network sessions inside or outside of your cluster.
+   - kube-proxy is responsible for implementing the Kubernetes networking services on each node.
+It maintains network rules (iptables rules) to handle traffic to and from Pods.
+It also enables communication across the cluster and with external network endpoints.

-3. `Container Runtime`:
+3. **Container Runtime**:
-   - Software that is responsible for running containers, such as Docker, containerd, or cri-o.
-   - Kubernetes is designed to be extensible and support different container runtimes.
+   - The container runtime is the software responsible for running containers on each node.
+Kubernetes supports various container runtimes, including Docker, containerd, and CRI-O, among others.
+The runtime is responsible for pulling container images, starting and stopping containers, and handling container lifecycle events.

-### Additional Components:
+### Additional Components and Add-Ons:

-1. `Kubernetes DNS (kube-dns or CoreDNS)`:
+- **DNS Service** (CoreDNS or kube-dns):
-   - Provides DNS-based service discovery and DNS resolution within the cluster.
+  - Provides DNS resolution for Kubernetes Services and Pods within the cluster.
-   - Enables communication between Kubernetes services using their names.

-2. `Dashboard` (Optional):
-   - Web-based UI for Kubernetes cluster management and monitoring.
-   - Allows users to deploy containerized applications, troubleshoot applications, and manage cluster resources.

-3. `Ingress Controller` (Optional):
+- **Ingress Controllers**:
-   - Manages external access to services in a Kubernetes cluster, typically HTTP/HTTPS.
+  - Manages external access to services in a cluster, typically via HTTP or HTTPS.

-   - Routes traffic from outside the cluster to your services inside the cluster.
+- **Dashboard**:
+  - A web-based user interface for managing and monitoring Kubernetes clusters.

+- **Monitoring and Logging Tools** (e.g., Prometheus, Fluentd):
+  - Provides visibility into cluster performance, logs, and events.

+- **Cluster Autoscaler**:
+  - Automatically adjusts the number of nodes in a cluster based on resource usage.

+These components work together to provide the orchestration and management capabilities that Kubernetes is known for, enabling scalable and resilient containerized applications.
+Each component plays a critical role in different aspects of cluster management, from scheduling and networking to monitoring and resource management.

 ### How Components Work Together: